 As you can see, early symptoms such as tremors, muscle stiffness, slowness of movement, impaired balance, and a shuffling gait set in slowly and progressively get worse.
 Secondary symptoms such as depression, anxiety, and dementia increase more as the condition reaches later stages.
 While the onset of this condition usually occurs at ages 60 and up, early-onset PD is possible.

 While health and quality of life deteriorate dramatically, Parkinson’s does not appear to shorten a person’s lifespan.
 Thus, the focus of care is on slowing progression of the disease and maintaining quality of life and independence for the patient for as long as possible.

-Since the central nervous system is the primary part of the body that is affected, keeping this part of the body functioning optimally is a must.
+Since it affects the central nervous system primarily, keeping this part of the body functioning optimally is a must.
 Let’s look at three ways upper cervical chiropractic may be able to help maintain proper CNS function.